Game Ideas for a Quilt Guild

 1 Earplug – To remind you to tune out the negative

 1 Eraser – everyone makes mistakes and it’s O.K.
-Every day you can start over.
+Every day you can

-1 Happy Face – smiling not only increases your face value, but it’s contagious
+1 Happy Face – smiling not only increases your face value, but it’s

 1 Lifesaver – To remind you that many times you or others need help